 Never again.
 That would be the last time I would do that.
-Watching my house get coated with a nasty chemical was all I could stand, so by the next spring I was going to find a way to stop them buggers naturally.
+Watching my house get a coating of a nasty chemical was all I could stand.
+So, by the next spring I was going to find a way to stop them buggers naturally.

 It was later on in our second year in our home that I found a solution through an old critter ridder book that said grits were perfect for preventing such invasions.
 My jaw dropped…really…GRITS??
 My dad used to eat these as a kid and had yet to try them myself, but thought it funny they would do they trick.
 I had heard how throwing rice at a wedding is a bad idea because birds come and eat the grains, then they cause the bird to get sick and die because the rice bloats their belly.
 It don’t know if it’s true or not, but that’s what they say.

 Same is true for grits and ants, or so the book I found says.
 They find the stuff, lug it home, share it and eat it, and their belly swells….you know the rest of the story.
 I feel bad for the little guys, but by golly I was sick of the invasions.
 I’m all about this type of natural ant control.

 That coming spring I did got some grits and sprinkle around the entire perimeter of my house, all along the foundation.
 It worked like a dream!

 Now it’s your turn.
 Go on, give it a try!!

 When you do this, make sure to check the weather so that you have a few days of sunshine.
 Because if it rains, your chances of success are lessened.